micmejia/bible-dump/NKJV/Leviticus/Lev 23.md

 And you shall offer on that day, when you wave the sheaf, a male lamb of the first year, without blemish, as a burnt offering to the Lord.

 ###### 13
-Its grain offering _shall be_ two-tenths _of an ephah_ of fine flour mixed with oil, an offering made by fire to the Lord, for a [^b]sweet aroma; and its drink offering _shall be_ of wine, one-fourth of a hin.
+Its grain offering _shall be_ two-tenths _of an ephah_ of fine flour mixed with oil, an offering made by fire to the Lord, for a sweet aroma; and its drink offering _shall be_ of wine, one-fourth of a hin.

 ###### 14
 You shall eat neither bread nor parched grain nor fresh grain until the same day that you have brought an offering to your God; _it shall be_ a statute forever throughout your generations in all your dwellings. ## The Feast of Weeks